dbrgn/pyxtra/README.md

 - Sending SMS messages from the command line
 - Access and add contacts
 - Contacts tab completion (start typing and press tab to autocomplete)
-- CAPTCHA-Recognition (Service by http://gorrion.ch/, thanks!)
+- CAPTCHA-Recognition (service by http://gorrion.ch/, thanks!)
+- Headless setup possible (if CAPTCHA-Recognition is enabled)

 Requirements